 Bengier (formerly Vare)

 The Bengier vineyard is in the cool and foggy southern part of the Napa Valley in the mouth of Dry Creek canyon, right next to the creek.
 The rocky fluvial soil and cool air drainage of the canyon work perfectly with the Ribolla gialla variety.
 In 2001, George Vare was given a few sticks of the budwood from Josko Gravner and grafted it into his vineyard.
 Steve started overseeing the vineyard in 2002, helping to further propagate the vines, and falling in love with the variety in the process.
 Gary and Cynthia Bengier purchased the the vineyard in 2014 from Elsa Vare after George passed away and were excited to continue the tradition.
-Transitional Organic.
+Certified Organic.

 The Linda Vista Vineyard is just across the creek behind our house.
 The West Oak Knoll area where we live is one of the classic Chardonnay spots in Napa—Chardonnay from just behind us won the famous Paris tasting in 1976.
 The cool winds off the San Pablo Bay bring acidity and freshness, while the Napa sun gives flesh and ripeness.
 The 25-year old vines were originally planted by Beringer, and we’re proud to take our turn caring for them as the vineyard develops maturity.
 Certified Organic.